BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 PG: <Playground id="#FJNR5#167" title="Dynamic Terrain" description="Example Distant"/>

-However we don't expect that when getting in higher altitude, the ground would get tinier.
+However we don't expect that when moving to a higher altitude, the ground would get tinier.
 Rather, it becomes less detailed to our eyes and we can see a larger area of the ground in the same time.

 The dynamic terrain provides a way to do this by increasing the LOD factor with the camera altitude (or any other behavior we may want like changing the LOD with the camera speed instead).